-Many multi-step processes look like ‘leaky pipelines’, where a fractional loss/success happens at every step; such multiplicative processes can often be modeled as a log-normal distribution (or power law), with counterintuitive implications like skewed output distributions and large final differences from small differences in per-step success rates.
+Many multi-step processes look like ‘leaky pipelines’, where a fractional loss/success happens at every step.
+Such multiplicative processes can often be modeled as a log-normal distribution (or power law), with counterintuitive implications like skewed output distributions and large final differences from small differences in per-step success rates.

 -

-The log-normal distribution (quincunx visualization from Li et al 2010) is a skewed distribution which is the multiplicative counterpart to the normal distribution: where the normal distribution is conceptually applicable to where many independent parts are added, the log-normal is where those parts instead multiply.
+The log-normal distribution (quincunx visualization from et al 2010 ) is a skewed distribution which is the multiplicative counterpart to the normal distribution: where the normal distribution is conceptually applicable to where many independent parts are added, the log-normal is where those parts instead multiply.
 A common example is latent variables multiplying to give a final output; a concrete example would be multiple successive liability threshold-like steps.
 Also like the normal, the log-normal enjoys many general properties such as limit theorems or preservation under multiplication/addition.1

 -